Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Problem statement

-The main computational problem tackled in this paper is: Given a task tree $\tau $ and a deadline $T$, compute the probability that $\tau $ satisfies the deadline $T$ (i.e. terminate in time $t \leq T$).
-We show that this problem is NP-hard and provide an approximation algorithm.
+In words, given a task tree $\tau $ and a deadline $T$, we ask what is the probability that the plan modeled by $\tau$ terminates in time less than $T$?

 The above {\em deadline problem} reflects a step utility function: a constant positive utility $U$ for all $t$ less than or equal to a deadline time $T$, and $0$ for all $t>T$.
-We also briefly consider a linear utility function, requiring computation of the expected completion time of $\tau$ and show that this {\em expectation problem} is also NP-hard.
+We also briefly consider a linear utility function, requiring computation of the expected completion time of $\tau$, and show that this {\em expectation problem} is also NP-hard.
+The duration of a sequence node $s$ is a random variable:

+where $X_c$ is a random variable representing the duration of the plan modeled by the subtree rooted at the child node $c$ and $\ch(s)$ is the set of children of $s$.